Connecting Constructive Notions of Ordinals in Homotopy Type Theory: An Abstract Axiomatic Framework for Ordinals

-For a given $b: A$, the type of successors is the evident $\Sigma$-type, and a function $s : A \to A$ \emph{calculates successors} (or \emph{is the successor function}) if we have

-We say that $(A,<,\leq)$ \emph{has successors} if there is a function $s$ which calculates successors.
-The proof of the following is easy and can be found in our formalisation: \begin{lemma} ``Calculating successors'' and ``having successors'' are propositional properties, i.e.\ if a function that calculates successors exists, then it is unique. \end{lemma}
+We say that $(A,<,\leq)$ \emph{has successors} if there is a function $s : A \to A$ which calculates successors, i.e.\ such that $\forall b. \issucof{s(b)}{b}$. ``Calculating successors'' and ``having successors'' are propositional properties, i.e.\ if a function that calculates successors exists, then it is unique.
+The following statement is simple but useful.
+Its proof uses assumption \ref{item:assumption3}. \begin{lemma} Let $s : A \to A$ be given.
+The function $s$ calculates successors if and only if $\forall b x. (b < x) \leftrightarrow (s\, b \leq x)$. \qedfullhref{https://cj-xu.github.io/agda/constructive-ordinals-in-hott/index.html\#4080} \end{lemma}